Protect mobile and online banking

-- Remember to change your account passwords as soon as possible if you have been a victim of fraud or identity theft.
+- Remember to change account passwords as soon as possible if you're a victim of fraud or identity theft.

 - Report identify theft to The Federal Trade Commission and receive a customized recovery plan and list of action steps at https://www.identitytheft.gov/.